String of cash: Nguyễn dynasty (French Indochina)

-Non-Tender Uses
+Non-tender usage

 Strings of cash coin, specifically the Wen on the strings, have many uses outside of currency.
 Wen has been used like a contract, locking people into a promise.
 It was used as a ritual item, believed to bring those who owned some good luck.
 These practices are also known as Feng shui.
 They were gifted to others at weddings, funerals, and other holidays.
 Wen was also used to identify one's social standing in their community, as using it for purchases was a sign that a person was flourishing and was able to provide for a family.
 All of these uses tend to happen primarily in Chinese-American communities.

-Storage and Variety
+Storage and variety

-Many items have been used to store these coins and keep them kept safe.
+Many items have been used to store these coins and keep them safe.
 These range from basic wooden bowls to intricately designed vases.
 Bowls and pottery fragments have been discovered all over Asia and the Mogao Caves.
 Coin design is also fairly loose as many coins of the same name and origin were discovered but had separate designs.
 In today's day and age these strings of cash coins provide us with significant historical material to study.
 We study the craftsmanship of these ancient coins and numismatists value their discovery.

-How They are Made
+Production

 To create the wen put on these strings a coin tree must first be made.
 The tree is composed of many individual molds, allowing for the mass production of wen.
 The coins were created using mixes of separate metals such as bronze, zinc, and silver.
 These metals are melted down and poured into a mold created by "mother coins".
 Once the mold dries and the metal hardens, the 'tree' is removed and the coins separated.
 They are sanded down around the edges and dispersed into the empire.